A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 Portfolio Kanban board

 For example, you can use a dedicated lane to visualize your wider company objectives on a Portfolio Kanban board.
 After that, you can break down those bigger strategic objectives into smaller key results that are visualized and separated with their own Kanban swimlanes.
-Those key results can be further broken down into epics/projects that are allocated to the respective teams and live both on the Master Kanban board and the separate team boards within the company.
+Those key results can be further broken down into epics/projects allocated to the respective teams and live both on the Master Kanban board and the separate team boards within the company.

 Hopefully, by now, you have a good grasp of what Kanban swimlanes are and how they can be used.
 While they are a great solution for better work organization and prioritization, we at Kanbanize always follow the mantra of “continuous improvement”, which we have now applied to our swimlanes too.